mayurnile/my_notes/README.md

 # About
-#### This is my mini-project named "My Notes" which was made for HMI and CCL subject where I practised deploying my backend to firebase and also creating the UI interface using Figma.
-Also after the completion of project Google launched "Null Safety" in Flutter 2.0, which is also being implemented in this project.
-You can clone the repo and try on yourself in simple few steps as stated below.
+#### This is my HMI and CCL mini-project, "My Notes," in which I practised deploying my backend to Firebase as well as designing the UI interface using Figma.
+After the project was completed, Google released "Null Safety" in Flutter 2.0, which is also used in this project.
+You can clone the repo and try it out for yourself using the instructions below.

 <div><br><br></div>